All Episodes

 This exacerbates the problem of illegal immigration.

-Quick time out, your phone calls are next, hang tough.
+Quick timeout, your phone calls are next.

 It's just too bad out there.

-Former Atlanta mayor Bill Campbell.
+Former Atlanta Mayor Bill Campbell.

 Campbell, 52, was convicted in March.